Phone: 01244 323 070

 Jamie’s recent and notable work undertaken includes:

-Hilbre Care Limited v Corpuz UKEAT/0322/19/LA – Jamie is representing the Claimant in an ongoing appeal that deals with a wide range of issues including waiver, economic duress and alleged perversity of factual findings.
+Hilbre Care Limited v Corpuz UKEAT/0322/19/LA – Jamie successfully represented the Claimant in a appeal that dealt with a wide range of issues including waiver, economic duress and perversity of factual findings.

 Jamie has a specific interest and particular experience in dealing with discrimination cases, both in an employment context and in relation to the provision of services, and regularly provides training on new developments in the area of discrimination.

-Jamie has acted for a range of employers and service providers in discrimination cases including major national and international companies, local authorities, private schools, academy trusts, hotels and airports.
+Jamie has acted for a range of employers and service providers in discrimination cases including major national and international companies, local authorities, private schools, academy trusts and universities.

 His current recent and notable experience of discrimination cases includes: